-Never Getting Married: 7 Reasons Why, According to Science
+7 Reasons to Not Get Married, According to Science

 Some women dream of their wedding day and others see it as the stuff of nightmares.
 And while there still remains pressure to “settle down” and get married, couples today are doing their own thing and ditching the traditional route down the aisle.
-So, if you’re hesitant about marriage, you’re not alone.
+So, if you’re hesitant about marriage and looking for reasons to not get married, you’re not alone.

 According to the Pew Research Center, in 2012, one in five adults age 25 and older (at the time, that was about 42 million people) had never been married.
 Compare that to 1960, when only about one in ten adults of the same age range had never been married.